elinevich/k8s_gataway/readme.md

 The Gateway API supports TLS configuration at various points in the network path between the client and service — for upstream and downstream independently.
 Depending on the listener configuration, various TLS modes and route types are possible.
 The cert-manager supporting is also available.

-You also can configure the Gateway to reference a certificate in a different namespace.
+You also can configure the Gateway to reference a certificate in a different namespaces.

 ### Integration with Progressive Delivery Tools